cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 ===========
 The configured HDFS delegation token timeout must be longer than the configured stream partition duration (``stream.partition.duration``), which has a default value of one hour (3600000).
-It must also be larger than the log saver's maximum lifetime (``log.saver.max.file.lifetime.ms``), which has a value of six hours (21600000).
+It must also be larger than the log saver's maximum file lifetime (``log.saver.max.file.lifetime.ms``), which has a value of six hours (21600000).

 Known Issues